ArneCL/BlogPosts/android-uiautomator-gradle.md

 	BUILD SUCCESSFUL

 	Total time: 14.871 secs

+Your new uiautormator jar will now be in your /bin directory.
+(You can change that in the above script).

 Beware, that if you have no devices attached in debugging mode, it will just return